Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 == Already know our other WooCommerce (premium) plugins? ==

-* [Portuguese Postcodes for WooCommerce](https://ptwooplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighbourhood, based on the postal code
+* [Portuguese Postcodes for WooCommerce](https://ptwooplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighborhood, based on the postal code
 * [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/) - Automatically issue invoices directly from the WooCommerce order
 * [DPD Portugal for WooCommerce](https://ptwooplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD webservice directly from the WooCommerce order
-* [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce orders approval before payment
+* [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce order approval before payment
 * [Shop as Client for WooCommerce](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
 * [Taxonomy/Term and Role based Discounts for WooCommerce](https://ptwooplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)
 * [DPD / SEUR / Geopost Pickup and Lockers network for WooCommerce](https://ptwooplugins.com/product/dpd-seur-geopost-pickup-and-lockers-network-for-woocommerce/) - Deliver your WooCommerce orders on the DPD and SEUR Pickup network of Parcelshops and Lockers in 9 European countries